SHIVANSH24928/The-Selection-Vector-2025-/README.md

 # The Selection Vector - Competition Toolkit

-This repository contains the official toolkit for all participants of the **The Selection Vector** machine learning competition, hosted by AIRAC.
+This repository contains the official toolkit for all participants of the **The Selection Vector** machine learning competition, hosted by AI Research, CRISPR.
 The tools provided here are designed to help you validate your submissions locally and ensure your environment matches our official evaluation server.

 ## Getting Started